Officer hurt in shootout in popular tourist area in Arkansas

 HOT SPRINGS, Ark.
-(AP) — A man who was seen “pumping a gun” in a busy tourist area in Arkansas is in critical condition being shot by police, authorities said.
+(AP) — A man who was seen “pumping a gun” in a busy tourist area in Arkansas was critically wounded in a shootout with police, authorities said.

 Hot Springs police said several people called 911 to report a man walking along Bathhouse Row while carrying a long gun and threatening bystanders on Sunday.
 Officers responded and exchanged gunfire with the man, and one police officer was struck twice, police said.